Optimal inference in a class of regression models: Introduction

 Our main contribution is to derive finite-sample optimal CIs and sharp efficiency bounds that have implications for data-driven model and bandwidth selection in both parametric and nonparametric settings.
 To derive these results, we assume that the regression errors are normal, with known variance.
 When the error distribution is unknown, we obtain analogous uniform asymptotic results under high-level regularity conditions.
 We derive sufficient low-level conditions in an application to regression discontinuity.

 First, we characterize one-sided CIs that minimize the maximum $\beta$ quantile of excess length over a convex class $\mathcal{G}$ for a given quantile $\beta$.
-The lower limit $\hat{c}$ of the optimal CI $\hor{\hat{c},\infty}$ has a simple form: take an estimator $\hat{L}$ that trades off bias and variance in a certain optimal sense and is linear in the outcome vector, and subtract (1) the standard deviation of $\hat{L}$ times the usual critical value based on a normal distribution and (2) a bias correction to ensure coverage.
+The lower limit $\hat{c}$ of the optimal CI $\hor{\hat{c}, \infty}$ has a simple form: take an estimator $\hat{L}$ that trades off bias and variance in a certain optimal sense and is linear in the outcome vector, and subtract (1) the standard deviation of $\hat{L}$ times the usual critical value based on a normal distribution and (2) a bias correction to ensure coverage.
 This bias correction, in contrast to bias corrections often used in practice, is based on the maximum bias of $\hat{L}$ over $\mathcal{F}$, and is therefore non-random.

 When $\mathcal{G}=\mathcal{F}$, this procedure yields minimax one-sided CIs.
 Setting $\mathcal{G}\subset\mathcal{F}$ to a class of smoother functions is equivalent to ``directing power'' at these smoother functions while maintaining coverage over $\mathcal{F}$, and gives a sharp bound on the scope for adaptation for one-sided CIs.
-We show that when $\mathcal{F}$ is centrosymmetric (i.e.~$f\in\mathcal{F}$ implies $-f\in\mathcal{F}$), the scope for adaptation is severely limited: CIs that are minimax for $\beta$ quantile of excess length also optimize excess length over a class of sufficiently smooth functions $\mathcal{G}$, but at a different quantile.
-Furthermore, they are also highly efficient at smooth functions for the same quantile.
+We show that when $\mathcal{F}$ is centrosymmetric (i.e.~$f\in\mathcal{F}$ implies $-f\in\mathcal{F}$), the scope for adaptation is severely limited: when $\mathcal{G}$ is a class of functions that are, in a certain formal sense, ``sufficiently smooth'' relative to $\mathcal{F}$, CIs that are minimax for $\beta$ quantile of excess length also optimize excess length over $\mathcal{G}$, but at a different quantile.
+Furthermore, they are also highly efficient at such smooth functions for the same quantile.
 For instance, a CI for the conditional mean at a point that is minimax over the Lipschitz class $\mathcal{F}_{\text{Lip}}(C)$ is asymptotically 95.2\% efficient at constant functions relative to a CI that directs all power at constant functions.
-For function classes smoother than $\mathcal{F}_{\text{Lip}}(C)$, the efficiency is even higher.
+For function classes that bound a derivative of higher order, the efficiency is even higher.